 Would like to create a partnership and turn over the beef operation to a proven, responsible and mature individual who cares and respects animals and the environment.
 After the individual establishes a proficiency in that then other aspects of what they would like to do open up.

 The pastures are being used for cattle grazing which is the main activity and have also been used for pastured chickens.
-Ducks could possibly be added.
 Forest products are quite possible.
 There are a few acres that may be used for other crops or considerations.

 water rights to 9 acres.

 After 36 years of organic practices the soil has a 10.35% organic matter content in the pastures.
 The same applies to the 60'x70' garden area.
 The base structure of the soil is a rich clay loam.

 The forested areas have not been slashed and burned for over a half century and have a deep forest humus with a mostly closed canopy of doug and white firs with some pine and madrone.
 It is a triple canopy forest with ferns.

 There is an old barn.
 A 550 sq. ft., 1 bedroom mobile for apprentice living.
 There is also a pond, corral, hay shed, etc.

 After being trained for appropriate use there may be available a backhoe, dump truck, chainsaws, welders, and other equipment.

 At 2,800 ft. altitude in the foothills of the Cascade Mountains most crops can grow but a watchful eye to seasonal temperatures require timely frost protection.
 Gardens and cool tolerant crops like garlic,